 Energy drinks are available everywhere and widely consumed.
 Different studies have been published to show the safety of energy drinks.
 The Journal of the American Pharmacists Association concluded in their 2003 report “the amounts of guarana, taurine and ginseng found in energy drinks are far below the amounts expected to deliver either therapeutic benefits or adverse effects.
 However, caffeine and sugar are present in amounts known to cause a variety of adverse health effects.”

 Adolescents and those with genetic vulnerabilities should lessen intake or totally avoid energy drinks as they can be putting themselves at high risk.

 Heart Healthy Diet to Help Reduce Atrial Fibrillation

-Too much salt in the diet can contribute to high blood pressure, increasing your risk for atrial fibrillation.
-Salt intake should be less than 2,400 milligrams per day.
+Too much of the wrong kind of salt in the diet can contribute to high blood pressure, increasing your risk for atrial fibrillation.
+Salt intake from iodised salt and processed should be less than 2,400 milligrams per day.
 Avoid canned foods and processed meats and read the labels all the time before eating.

 Drink Caffeine in Moderation

 Coffee lovers will find this tip challenging but drink your coffee in moderation from now on to prevent atrial fibrillation.
 Remember that caffeine is a known heart stimulant and may increase the heart rate.

 It should be “avoid alcohol” but for folks addicted to alcohol, limiting intake must be done gradually and not all at once.
 If you still have the urge to drink, do so in moderation just like with coffee because drinking it moderately doesn’t increase the risk for AF.
 Alcohol can trigger symptoms of atrial fibrillation so go easy on it.